 - And another one about German infiltrators during Battle of the Bulge:

-- This one is real: whenever German spies infiltrated the Soviet army, they usually had perfect and impeccable legends, accents and documents.
+- Whenever German spies infiltrated the Soviet army, they usually had perfect and impeccable histories, accents and documents.
 But the staples on their documents were shiny stainless steel — the USSR was still stuck with iron staples, which rusted.

-- Similarly, the Germans-dressed-as-Americans during the Battle of the Bulge were given away due to their forger's correcting an intentional error in the standard GI identity cards.
+- Germans-dressed-as-Americans during the Battle of the Bulge were given away due to their forgers correcting an intentional spelling error on the standard GI identity cards.

 - Legend has it that the "Romeo" spies used by East German spymaster Markus Wolf to prey on lonely West German women who had access to relevant information eventually got compromised by German train conductors who noticed their totally unfashionable haircuts as soon as they entered West Germany.

 - Shibboleths are words that rely heavily on language-specific pronunciation.
 These have often been used to distinguish infiltrators from native speakers.
-(Of course, they are still useless against traitors):
+Of course, they are useless against traitors.

 - The Dutch used the name of the port town Scheveningen* to unmask Germans.

-- In 1302, during the Bruges Matins the Flemish used the phrase "Schild en Vriend" ("Shield and friend") to identify and murder French sympathisers.
+- In 1302, during the Bruges Matins the Flemish used the phrase "Schild en Vriend" ("Shield and friend") to identify and murder French sympathizers.

-- Another WWII story tells of a soldier who tried very hard to pass as a civilian while in Europe: got new clothes, new hairstyle, learned the local language, etc. One day, while waiting on the curb with two bags of groceries in his hand, a German walks up and basically greets him with "Hi, Soldier!"
+- Another WWII story tells of a soldier who tried very hard to pass as a civilian while in Europe.
+He got new clothes, a new hairstyle, learned the local language, etc. One day, while waiting on the curb with two bags of groceries in his hand, a German walks up and basically greets him with, "Hi, Soldier!"
 The reason?
 He had two bags of groceries in one hand, because the military ingrains the habit of keeping your other hand free to salute.

-- This trope is Played for Laughs (in tandem with what appears to be either Political Correctness Gone Mad or just Eagleland) in this Cold War-era joke:
+- This trope is Played for Laughs (in tandem with what appears to be either Political Overcorrectness or just Eagleland) in this Cold War-era joke: